Aortic aneurysm repair - endovascular

 EVAR; Endovascular aneurysm repair - aorta; AAA repair - endovascular; Repair - aortic aneurysm - endovascular

-Endovascular abdominal aortic aneurysm repair is surgery to repair a widened area in your aorta.
+Endovascular abdominal aortic aneurysm (AAA) repair is surgery to repair a widened area in your aorta.
 This is called an aneurysm.
-The aorta is the large artery that carries blood to your belly, pelvis, and legs.
+The aorta is the large artery that carries blood from your heart to your belly, pelvis, and legs.

 An aortic aneurysm is when a part of this artery becomes too large or balloons outward.
 It occurs due to weakness in the wall of the artery.

 This procedure is done in an operating room, in the radiology department of the hospital, or in a catheterization lab.
 You will lie on a padded table.
 You may receive general anesthesia (you are asleep and pain-free) or epidural or spinal anesthesia.
 During the procedure, your surgeon will: